Publishing an API¶

 Often, integrations to third parties require you to publish a webhook - an API end point - that can be called by the third party.
 In this case, no authentication information will be passed.

-You can set the Authentication flag to No Authentication Required to publish an API that doesn’t authenticate the user.
+You can set the Authentication flag to No Authentication Required

 Tip

 If you do publish an end point without authentication, consider using opaque routes that can’t be guessed.
-The Generate Route link in the API Editor will add a random path in your route for you.

-Body format
+Body format¶

 Finally, you need to decide how you will receive inputs from your API end point and how they will map to inputs in your action